How Vietnam's Street Artists Have Made a Global Medium Their Own | Saigoneer

 Visiting Saigon in 2015, what struck me was the absence of graffiti or murals.
 I ran to Saigon Outcast and 3A Station for familiar surroundings.
 Six years later, tags have flourished on Vietnam’s walls, while recognition of graffiti and street artists remains limited.
 With Vietnam Urban Art 2021, the time has come for a quick sketch of graffiti and street art's history, and of their emergence in Vietnam.

-A Brief History of Graffiti and Street Art
+Brief History of Graffiti and Street Art

 To understand graffiti and street art, one must understand their origin.
 The first tags were reported in America, drawings on walls and cars by New York gangs in the 1920s.
 Long before being appropriated by artists, street art techniques were used on walls to express territorial or political messages.
 Only in the 1960s did graffiti culture become the one we know today, emerging with the hip-hop movement and the advent of spray cans.